bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

 Relating this to how Nix works.
 Cabal stores potentially every instance of every package possible.
 Lets call this the cabal store.
 There might at least be a global and a local one but they dont overlap and if they do shadowing doesnt matter.
-The dependency resolver selects based on the dependencies specified in the cabal file a subset of those possible package instances.
+The dependency resolver comes up with an install plan.
+In this install plan all packages have completely fixed dependencies based on the dependencies specified in the cabal file.
+They are a subset of those possible package instances.
 This corresponds to a profile in Nix as well as a sandbox.
 We call this an environment.

 ## Dependency resolution